lykos98/dadaC/README.md

 - k*-NN density estimator
 - ADP Heuristics

+On the same input dadaC achieves a one to one match on the results, obtaining a factor 40 speedup on the whole procedure w.r.t.
+Python/Cython implementation.
+NOTE: this is an experimental implementation, program may crash if a dataset requires a memory usage larger than the memory available on the machine.
+This issue will be fixed soon.

 ## Usage

 dadaC comes with an example driver file `driver.c`.
 Data is expected to be a matrix of floats of type `FLOAT_TYPE` (defined at compile time) of dimensions `N x data_dims` with `data_dims` being a global variable defined at compile time.